FreeCAD/DevelopersHandbook/gettingstarted/VSCode.md

 - Click the error/warning counter to open the `PROBLEMS` panel.
 Here you will have a convenient collection of all the compiler warnings, cmake warnings, and problems from the workspace.

 General editor useful shortcuts:
-- Rename all occurrencies of a symbol (e.g. a function name) with `F2`
+- Rename all occurrences of a symbol (e.g. a function name) with `F2`
 - Easily navigate code with the tools in the right click menu.
 For example `Go to definition` and `Find all references`.
 - Press `Ctrl+P` and type a file name to jump to that file.
 - Press `Ctrl+F` to search the current file.